sticknet/stick-protocol/ios/StickProtocol/Pods/SQLCipher/README.md

 If you do not want to use Fossil, you can download tarballs or ZIP archives or [SQLite archives](https://sqlite.org/cli.html#sqlar) as follows:

-  *  Lastest trunk check-in as [Tarball](https://www.sqlite.org/src/tarball/sqlite.tar.gz),
+  *  Latest trunk check-in as [Tarball](https://www.sqlite.org/src/tarball/sqlite.tar.gz),
      [ZIP-archive](https://www.sqlite.org/src/zip/sqlite.zip), or
      [SQLite-archive](https://www.sqlite.org/src/sqlar/sqlite.sqlar).